Thu 20th April 2023

 Guide: Madeline Holloway

-Walking Grade: 1 Goat – walks are varied and at a very steady pace giving time to see birds and all the interesting nature around.
+Walking Grade: 1 Goat – walks are varied and at a very steady pace giving time to see birds, wildflowers and to be immersed in the beautiful Sussex countryside.

-Walks are 1 Goat with one day more of an ascent as we walk the Lewes Downs.
+Walks are 1 Goat .
 All slow pace as we stop to experience the wildlife and nature.No walk is more than 5 miles.

 Things may change depending on the weather.
-Our guides will always discuss the next day’s activities with the group the day before.
+Our guide will always discuss the next day’s activities with the group the day before.

 Distance: 5 miles maximum